skaterdevs/SkateSpotsMap/README.md

 ### Credentials
 #### API Key
-1. For security reasons, the API key is not hardcoded and must be stored as an environment variable in your Xcode application
+1. For security reasons, the API key is not hardcoded and is stored in a file and referened by our app
-2. Go to Product->Scheme->Edit Scheme
-3. At the bottom of the dialog window, uncheck Shared
-4. At the top of the dialog window, click on Arguments
-5. Add a new entry to environment variables
-   - Name: MAPS_API_KEY
-   - Value: *contact Jason for value*
-6. Click Close
+2. Simply place the 'contents.txt' file inside the SkateSpotsMap folder

 #### GoogleService-Info.plist
 1. For more security reasons, the plist is not in the repo.
 This file has to be manually added.
 2. Download the file (ask Jason for it) into the SkateSpotsMap folder where all the other Swift files are located
-3. Right click on the SkateSpotsMap folder and select Add Files to ‘SkateSpotsMap’...
-4. Select the GoogleService-Info.plist

 #### Amplify
 In order to use AWS S3 (storage), we must interface with it through a package called Amplify.
 This has already been installed and set up.
 However, if you just do a fresh clone, it will not build as two files are missing.
-These files will be provided to you upon request.
+Place the files in the root directory of the project.

 # Testing Issues